marijnh/Eloquent-JavaScript/19_paint.md

 ### Circles

-Define a new tool called `circle` that draws a filled circle when you drag with the mouse.
-The center of the circle lies at the point where the mouse button was pressed, and its radius is determined by the distance it is dragged.
+Define a new tool called `circle` that draws a filled circle when you drag.
+The center of the circle lies at the point where the drag starts, and its radius is determined by the distance the user drags.

 {{if interactive